 Sometimes, deep in space, two moons are locked together, caught in each other’s gravity and the greater sway of the shifting universe.
 What follows is a graceful dance.

 Imagination is the fuel for this union.
 Colors unseen by others drift through the air between them.
-Trish’s fascination with objects, Maureen’s love of fashion, and their shared passion for textiles and pattern establish a solid foundation for a distinctive lifestyle.
+Trish’s fascination with objects and spaces, Maureen’s love of fashion, and their shared passion for textiles and pattern establish a solid foundation for a distinctive lifestyle, presentation of construction, spaces and design.